-8) Where the signatory is not the rights holder, an officer of the rights holder (if a corporate entity) or an attorney of the rights holder, and the Provider has a reasonable basis to believe that the Requester is unauthorized to act on behalf of the rights holder or seeks to verify a new or unknown Requester, the Provider may request, and the Requester shall provide, sufficient proof of authorization.
+- 7) Where the signatory is not the rights holder, he/she must attest that he/she is an authorized representative of the rights holder, capable and qualified to evaluate and address the matters involved in this request, and having the authority to make the representations and claims on behalf of the rights holder in the request, including the authority to bind the rights holder to the limitations on the use of Customer data once disclosed. - 8) Where the signatory is not the rights holder, an officer of the rights holder (if a corporate entity) or an attorney of the rights holder, and the Provider has a reasonable basis to believe that the Requester is unauthorized to act on behalf of the rights holder or seeks to verify a new or unknown Requester, the Provider may request, and the Requester shall provide, sufficient proof of authorization.

 III.
-Service Provider Action on Request
+Provider Action on Request

-Upon receipt of the information set forth above in writing, Service Provider will take reasonable and prompt steps to investigate and respond appropriately to the request for disclosure, as follows:
+Upon receipt of the verifiable evidence of wrongdoing set forth above in writing, Provider will take reasonable and prompt steps to investigate and respond appropriately to the request for disclosure, as follows:

-- A. Promptly notify the Customer about the complaint and disclosure request and request that the Customer respond to Service Provider within 15 calendar days.
-Provider shall advise the Customer that if the Customer believes there are legitimate reason(s) to object to disclosure, the Customer must disclose these reasons to the Provider and authorize the Provider to communicate such reason(s) to the Requester; and - B. Within x calendar days after receiving the Customer's response, or after the time for Customer's response has passed, Service Provider shall take one of the following actions: - i. disclose to Requester the contact information it has for Customer that would ordinarily appear in the publicly accessible Whois for non-proxy/privacy registration; or - ii. state to Requester in writing or by electronic communication its specific reasons for refusing to disclose.
+A. Promptly notify the Customer about the complaint and disclosure request and request that the Customer respond to Provider within 15 calendar days.
+Provider shall advise the Customer that if the Customer believes there are legitimate reason(s) to object to disclosure, the Customer must disclose these reasons to the Provider and authorize the Provider to communicate such reason(s) to the Requester (so long as doing so will not endanger the safety of the Customer, as outlined in Section III(c)(vi)); and

+- B. Within 5 business days after receiving the Customer's response, or within 2 business days after the time for Customer's response has passed, Provider shall take one of the following actions: - i.
+Disclose to Requester using secure communication channels the contact information it has for Customer that would ordinarily appear in the publicly accessible WHOIS for non-proxy/privacy registration; or - ii.
+State to Requester in writing or by electronic communication its specific reasons for refusing to disclose.